 Upon graduating from the University of New Mexico, he attended the Arizona Summit Law School where he received his Juris Doctorate Degree.
 During his education at the Arizona Summit Law School, Randy received an Academic Merit Scholarship.
 He was also the recipient of CALI Awards in the areas of Family Law and Trial Practice, which is given to the highest scoring student in each law school class at many law schools.
 Randy also has served as an Honor Court Justice for law school.
 While attending law school, he completed an externship with the Honorable Elizabeth Whitefield in the Second Judicial District Court.
 Randy also worked as a law clerk for Nirenstein, Garnice, Soderquiest, PLLC, where the focus was on family law, guardianship, and conservatorship issues.

 Known for his outstanding professionalism, Randy has volunteered his time by providing constitutional speeches to groups such as The Boy Scouts of America, and has participated in the We the People Constitutional Law Challenge, a landmark program engaging middle and high school students to better understand the institutions of democracy.
 Randy has also volunteered at the Ronald McDonald House Charity, and worked on the All Faiths Receiving Home Donor Retention Marketing Research Project.
+He currently serves on the All Faiths Board of Directors, a non-profit organization helping New Mexico’s families and children.

 Additionally, Randy has had membership in the American Marketing Association, the Family Law Club, the Federalist Society, and Law Paws – an animal advocacy group.
 He has served as a Pro Bono Attorney Facilitator for the Second Judicial District Court.
 Randy is currently in good standing with the State Bar of New Mexico Family Law Section and is a member of the Albuquerque Bar Association.